miklevin/MikeLev.in/api.md

 4                    faq        500
 ```

-Rationale: This breakdown shows URL distribution across different page types.
+**Rationale**: This breakdown shows URL distribution across different page types.
 Product Detail Pages (PDPs) typically make up the bulk of e-commerce sites, followed by Product Listing Pages (PLPs).
 Hub pages, blog posts and FAQs represent a smaller portion of the total URLs.
 This data helps identify potential structural issues and prioritize optimization efforts across different sections of the site.

 # Get Short Titles: How To Get the First 2000 URLs With Short Titles Given Pagetype